 The many techniques and Masterclass videos train you how to make each sound correctly; and how to shape your mouth into the correct ‘holding posture’.
 After that, you simply tune in to the many hours of audio exercises and off you go.
 You can do these while washing the dog, cooking the dinner or travelling to work.
 The key is repetition, repetition and more repetition.

 Then it’s over to you to be brave and try out your new speech with other English speakers, as often as you can.
 In the end, you can only chalk up success when you’re able to think and talk at the same time.
-All in perfect British English, of course.
+All in your perfect new English accent, of course.